Quickstart

 Boot as an anonymous user

-An anonymous user is a user that Channel cannot identify whom it is.
-If an anonymous user boot on a different device, past chat logs will not be shown.
-Boot as an anonymous user if you have no clue to identify a user.
-One possible use case is a user that haven’t signed in to your service.
+An anonymous user is someone whom Channel cannot identify.
+If an anonymous user boot from a different device, past chat logs will not be accessible.
+Boot as an anonymous user if you have no way to identify a specific user.
+One common scenario is when a user that hasn't signed in to your service.

 BootConfig bootConfig = new BootConfig.create(YOUR_PLUGIN_KEY);